murisi/L2/README.md

 ```

 ### Variable Binding
-Variable binding is enabled by the `continuation` expression. `continuation` is special because, like `function`, it allows references to be bound.
+Variable binding is enabled by the `continuation` expression. `continuation` is special because, like `function`, it allows identifiers to be bound.
 Unlike `function`, however, expressions within `continuation` can directly access its parent function's variables.
 The `let` binding function implements the following transformation:
 ```racket
 (let (params args) ... expr0)
 ->